 Mexico’s Bilateral Extradition Treaties

 When the country requesting extradition has a bilateral extradition treaty with Mexico, the treaty framework takes precedence over domestic law.
-Mexico has signed extradition treaties with over 30 countries, making treaty-based extradition the primary mechanism for most international cases.
+Mexico has 33 bilateral extradition treaties in force, making treaty-based extradition the primary mechanism for most international cases.
+The complete country list is below, followed by how the process actually works, which laws control it, and answers to the questions we hear most.

 Treaty-Based vs. LEI Extradition